 BLaST celebrates Scientist of the Month

-Since 2016, the Biomedical Learning and Student Training (BLaST) program at UAF has highlighted scientists from all biomedical fields through its Scientist of the Month articles.
-University of Alaska Fairbanks faculty Mario Muscarella of the department of biology and wildlife was selected as the August BLaST Scientist of the Month.
+Since 2016, the Biomedical Learning and Student Training program at UAF has highlighted scientists from all biomedical fields through its Scientist of the Month articles.
+BLaST Scholar and UAF biology undergraduate student Julie-Anne Brown was selected as the October 2023 BLaST Scientist of the Month.
+To read more about BLaST's monthly Scientist of the Month series, visit to their website.